Xion/callee/docs/reference/general.rst

 Type matchers
 *************

+..
+TODO: consider extracting these to a separate document to mirror the module structure
+.. currentmodule:: callee.types

 Use these matchers to assert on the type of objects passed to your mocks.

 .. autoclass:: InstanceOf